|World Cup 1998|

 He was a keeper during the 1940's.
 Before the war, he played 35 times for Yugoslavia.
 After the invasion of Yugoslavia, Glaser played further eleven matches for the Croatian national team, all four matches that Banovina Croatia played, and seven matches for the Independent State of Croatia He is the only Yugoslav footballer who won national titles before and after the Second World War, with three different clubs BSK Belgrade, Građanski Zagreb and FK Partizan.

 RB: Darijo Srna

-He is one of the best wingbacks of his generation.
-He is best remembered for playing over 10 years for Shaktar Donetsk and winning the UEFS Cup with them.
+Darijo Srna is one of the best wingbacks of his generation.
+He is best remembered for playing over 10 years for Shaktar Donetsk and winning the UEFA Cup with them.
 He is both captain for his club and country.
 He played 134 times for Croatia, having represented his country at the 2006 and 2014 FIFA World Cups, as well as at UEFA Euro 2004, 2008, 2012 and 2016.

 He won 53 caps and scoring two goals, and a member of the Croatian squad that came third at the 1998 FIFA World Cup.
 He was also a member of the highly talented Yugoslavia under-20 team that won the 1987 FIFA World Youth Championship.
-At the club level he played for Hajduk Split and also played for Cádiz in Spain and for Derby County and West Ham United in England.
+In his playing career he had three spells with Hajduk Split and also played for Cádiz in Spain and for Derby County and West Ham United in England.

 CB: Igor Tudor

 He was most notably a member of the national side that reached the semi-finals of the 1998 World Cup, eventually finishing in third place.
-He also represented his country at Euro 2004, and the 2006 World Cup.
+He also represented Croatia at Euro 2004, and the 2006 World Cup.
 For his club career, he started with Hajduk Split and spent 9 seasons with Juventus.
 He was a part of the mighty defensive unit of Juventus from 1998 to 2007.

 CB/RB: Dario Šimić

 He earned 100 caps for Croatia.
 He was a member of the national side that reached the semi-finals of the 1998 World Cup.
 He also played in the 2002 and 2006 World Cup Finals and three UEFA European Championships in 1996, 2004 and 2008.
 He played for both Inter Milan and AC Milan and Ligue 1 side Monaco, before returning to his home club, Dinamo Zagreb in 2010.

+Horvat gained 60 caps.
 He played in both 1950 and 1954 World Cup Finals and won a silver medal at the 1952 Summer Olympics.
 In the Final, they lost the legendary Hungarian team of the 1950's.
 Horvat played from 1945 until 1957 for Dinamo Zagreb.
 In 1957 he moved to Germany to Eintracht Frankfurt, where he stayed until the end of his career.

 CB/DM: Niko Kovac

-Born in Germany of Croatian background.
-He spent most of his career playing in the Bundesliga, where he played for Hertha Berlin, Hamburger SV, Bayern Munich and Bayer Lerkusen.
+Born in Germany of Croatian background, Niko Kovac spent most of his career playing in the Bundesliga, where he played for Hertha Berlin, Hamburger SV, Bayern Munich and Bayer Lerkusen.
 He also played for Red Bull Salzburg.
 He earned 83 caps for Croatia and was their captain from 2004 onward.
 He is Robert Kovac's older brother.

 CB: Robert Kovac

-He represented Croatia in two World Cups, 2002 and 2006, and has also participated at two European Championships, 2004 and 2008.
+Robert Kovac represented Croatia in two World Cup Finals, 2002 and 2006, and has also participated at two European Championships, 2004 and 2008.
 He was the captain of the national team after his brother Niko retired.
 He made his name with Bayer Leverkusen.
 He played a few of the biggest clubs in the world, notably with Bayern Munich and Juventus.

 LW/LB/CB: Branco Zebec